district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

     void addLink(Link *link);
     void removeLink(Link *link);

+    // When we create QGraphicsItem subclasses that we want to draw manually,
+    // we normally reimplement boundingRect() and paint().
+If we don't
+    // reimplement shape(), the base class implementation will fall back on the
+    // boundingRect().
+In this case, we have reimplemented shape() to return a
+    // more accurate shape that takes into account the node's rounded corners.
     QRectF boundingRect() const;
     QPainterPath shape() const;
     void paint(QPainter *painter,
                const QStyleOptionGraphicsItem *option, QWidget *widget);

 protected:
-    void mouseDoubleClickEvent(QGraphicsSceneMouseEvent *event);
+    // let the user change the text by double-clicking the node void mouseDoubleClickEvent(QGraphicsSceneMouseEvent *event);
     QVariant itemChange(GraphicsItemChange change,
                         const QVariant &value);